Vector Network Analyzer tutorial | VNA tutorial

 VNA Transmitter Receiver Block Diagram

 VNA usually measure incident and reflected waves though series of bridges or couplers.
 These are referred as signal separation devices in VNA.
 These are referred as directional devices.
 Imperfections in VNA measurements lies on coupling factor as well as directivity of directional devices.
+The figure depicts VNA block diagram depicting transmitter and receiver parts of vector network analyzer.

 The other component is source which is the main stimulus used to characterize the response of the DUT.
 This source is tunable which tunes both frequency and power.
 The output can be confiured as single tone or multi-tone for different type of measurements.
 The source will sweep across the range of frequencies to collect the frequency response of the DUT.
 The source can also sweep across range of power values to obtain gain compression results of the DUT at fixed continuous wave frequency.